-It is inexpensive and easily available in most markets and is good enough reasons to try Chinese Spinach or red leaf vegetable amaranth.
+It is inexpensive and easily available in most markets and is a good enough reason to try Chinese Spinach or red leaf vegetable amaranth.

 Which Part of Chinese Spinach Can Be Eaten

-The leaves and its tender stems are the edible portions.
+The leaves and their tender stems are the edible portions.

 In some other varieties of amaranths, they are grown and harvested for their seeds.

 These seeds are eaten like grains and because of its high nutritional value and cheap production cost, it is now claimed to be the crop of the future.